lukelwelsh/bios/README.md

 DONE:
-Wake Forest University \n
+- Wake Forest University
-University of Virginia \n
+- University of Virginia
-University of Pittsburgh \n
+- University of Pittsburgh
-Florida State University
+- Florida State University

 In Progress:
 University of Miami (Max)